Citroën Grand C4 SpaceTourer MPV - Interior & comfort

 The Citroen Grand C4 SpaceTourer’s design is something of a masterpiece.
 It mixes shapes, colours and plastic textures in a way that looks more eye-catching than anything else in the class.
 Indeed it's more attractive than many sports and luxury cars.

 It also houses no less than four storage areas, including two lidded cubbyholes right on top of the dashboard.
-The downside of the Grand C4 SpaceTourer’s stylish interior design is that most of the car’s system’s – including ventilation – are controlled via a 12-inch touchscreen that’s tricky to use when you’re on the move.
+The downside of the Grand C4 SpaceTourer’s stylish interior design is that most of the car’s systems – including ventilation – are controlled via a seven-inch touchscreen that’s tricky to use when you’re on the move.

-Go for the Citroen Grand C4 SpaceTourer and you get the choice of three trim levels – Touch Plus, Feel Plus and Flair Plus.
-All models come pretty well equipped, with even basic Touch Plus versions coming with the likes of 16-inch alloys, DAB radio, air-con, cruise control, rear parking sensors, Bluetooth, USB connectivity, a 12-inch HD infotainment screen and Apple CarPlay and Android Auto.
+Go for the Citroen Grand C4 SpaceTourer and you get the choice of three trim levels – Live, Sense and Shine.
+All models come pretty well equipped, with even basic Live versions coming with the likes of 16-inch alloys, DAB radio, air-con, cruise control, rear parking sensors, Bluetooth, USB connectivity, a 12-inch display screen and Apple CarPlay and Android Auto.
 Citroen’s Connect Nav is also standard, and includes a three-year subscription to TomTom live services for live traffic information and updates.

-Upgrade to a car in Feel Plus trim and this adds larger 17-inch alloy wheels, parking sensors at the front, satellite navigation, a 12-inch HD central display screen, keyless entry and start, half leather seats and a rear parking camera.
-It also gets aluminium roof bars, front fog lights with a cornering function, body coloured heating and folding door mirrors and a height adjustable front passenger seat.
+Upgrade to a car in Sense trim and this adds larger 17-inch alloy wheels, parking sensors at the front, keyless entry and start, half leather seats and a rear parking camera.
 This trim level also comes with more safety equipment, such as driver attention alert, speed limit recognition technology and active safety brake, the latter of which warns the driver of an oncoming hazard before automatically applying the brakes in low speed situations.

-Top-spec Flair Plus versions, however, come with even more goodies.
-Cars fitted with the most powerful diesel engine add 18-inch alloy wheels.
-Meanwhile all models in this trim also get a semi-autonomous parking system (where the car steers and the driver operates the brakes, steering and gears) as well as keyless entry and go.
+Top-spec Shine versions, however, come with a semi-autonomous parking system (where the car steers and the driver operates the brakes, steering and gears) as well as keyless entry and go.
 Also standard on this trim level is a hands free tailgate that opens by waving your foot under the rear bumper, fold down tables for the second row of seats and a panoramic sunroof.
-Citroen added more equipment in late 2019 to the Flair Plus, including active cruise control, active lane departure warning and Xenon headlights with intelligent beam, which are designed not to blind oncoming motorists.

-Seven different colours are available, with Onyx Black a standard no-cost paint option across the range.
-While Polar White is £520 and Cumulus Grey, Platinum Grey, Soft Sand, Alchemy Blue and Ruby Red are all £545 each.
+Seven different colours are available, with Polar White a standard no-cost paint option across the range.
+Perla Nera Black, Cumulus Grey, Platinum Grey, Soft Sand, Alchemy Blue and Ruby Red are all £545 each.

-Dark cloth upholstery is standard on the entry-level Touch Plus, but buyers can upgrade to ‘Dune Beige’ cloth upholstery for £500.
-The Flair Plus trim can be upgraded from the half leather upholstery to full Nappa leather in either beige or black for £2,150.
+Dark cloth upholstery is standard on the entry-level Live model, but buyers can upgrade to ‘Dune Beige’ cloth upholstery for £500.
+The Shine trim can be upgraded from the half leather upholstery to full Nappa leather in either beige or black for £2,000.
+Space-saver spare wheels cost £100 and a reversing camera for the Live model is £200.